timschott/timschott.github.io/projects/dtleaves.md

 My honors thesis for the University of Virginia Distinguished Majors program consisted of a digital study of "lyrical" novels in order to better define this heretofore amorphous, nebulous term.
 I was graciously advised by [Brad Pasanek](https://english.as.virginia.edu/people/profile/bmp7e) and [Paul Cantor](https://english.as.virginia.edu/people/profile/pac2j).

-(Editor's Note: You can read about the month to month work of my thesis over on the [blog](/blog). and view the completed project [right here](/blog/2019/04/thesis-is-done))
+(Editor's Note: You can read about the month to month work of my thesis over on the [blog](/blog), and view the completed paper [right here](/blog/2019/04/thesis-is-done)) and download my slide deck from my presentation of this thesis at 2019 Digital Humanities and Computer Science Colloquium [here](/documents/DHCS.pdf).

 I'll begin with the abstract.
 >The class of novels referred to as “lyrical” by critics and readers deserves